This workshop is offered in partnership with the Lawrence Hall of Science, ASTC, AZA, NAI, and NSF.

 Participants can earn elective or continuing education credit towards their NAI certifications or AZA’s Professional Development Certificate in Education and Interpretation

-We are seeking leaders and/or emerging leaders (mid-level manager, coordinators, or directors) from education or volunteer departments at zoos, aquariums, museums, and nature centers to attend a Coaching Workshop to become RoP Facilitators.
+Leaders and/or emerging leaders (mid-level manager, coordinators, or directors) from education or volunteer departments at environmental education sites, zoos, aquariums, museums, and nature centers to attend a Coaching Workshop to become RoP Facilitators.
 In this Coaching Workshop, participants will:

 As RoP Facilitators, they take the curriculum materials and implement the program with educators at your institution over a period of 6 to 12 months.
 The program consists of fourteen 2.5 hour sessions organized into modules that focus on topics relevant to learning and teaching science in informal environments (see below for more details).
 It is designed so that all educators (both veteran and beginning educators) at your institution can learn together and from one another.